berlinplan/berlinplan.github.io/readme.md

 The group has two primary objectives: first, to devise strategies for establishing a non-psychopathic platform for conducting initial societal voting; and second, to make decisions regarding the website's content, including questions and methods for engaging and mobilizing individuals.

 #### how to explore sociopathic behavior?

 >Recognizing patterns such as the desire for popularity, pursuit of profit, claims of ownership, aspirations for celebrity status, public disclosure of identity, engagement in university lectures, YouTube presence

+To share your ideas or suggestions for creating the initial groups for the voting platform or changing the page's content, please send an email to the individual who introduced this page to you.
+The introducer will then provide you with instructions on how to participate.

 Solution for spread :